clcapili/movielist-react-cc/README.md

 # Movie List with Rating Feature built with React App

-This project was built for a school project.
+This project was built with React that lets users create and manage a list of movies with ratings.